philipdev/stateflow/README.md

 <a name="module_stateflow..State#onStateActive"></a>
 ### state.onStateActive(objectOrName, event, listener)
-Listen to an event while the state is activeAll events registered with 'onStateActive' are automatically removed when the state exits.
+Listen to an event on the source (name or object) while the state is active, removed on exit.

 **Params**